 Unfortunately, federal law does not require law enforcement agencies to issue photographic identification or certification.
 For this reason, each local law enforcement agency has its own policies and procedures regarding the issuance of the required photographic identification.
 Some states or agencies are not issuing LEOSA identifications to qualified LEOs.
-When LEOSA was amended to require an identification card, the Department of Defense did not amend its policy.
-Qualified LEOs who worked with the Department of Defense do not have a LEOSA identification, which could create issues in their own states or if they travel to a state that requires it.
 There are some states that allow LEOs to carry concealed firearms without an identification.
 There are other states who have interpreted LEOSA differently and are refusing to grant the privilege to qualified individuals.
-Some states refuse to issue identifications for lack of funds, or are issuing identifications to local LEOs and not to LEOs from out of state.
+Some states refuse to issue identification cards for lack of funds, or are issuing identification cards to local LEOs and not to LEOs from out of state.

 LEOSA does not define what form the certification must be in and lacks specific guidance on the required qualifications for a certified firearms instructor which results in more issues.
 Since most states do not issue such certifications, qualification training as required by LEOSA is not consistent between states.
 There are states that don’t require qualification training after retirement.
 Some individuals calling themselves certified instructors are providing “qualification training” that doesn’t meet the standards of the state or of the local law enforcement agencies.
 Certificates issued from this training may not be recognized by the state, resulting in the LEO actually carrying a concealed firearm without a permit.
 LEOs need to exercise caution when enrolling in a qualification training in a state that does not have a list of certified instructors.
 As the legislative history, statute and case law make clear, if you qualify on one type of firearm (hand gun, long gun or shotgun), you can carry any firearm of that type under LEOSA.
 Accordingly, qualifying with a handgun enables you to carry any handgun under LEOSA, be it semi-automatic or revolver.
 No separate qualification is necessary unless the state or agency has a different qualification standard for it.